gefyrahq/gefyrahq.github.io/reference/cli.md

 ## `list`
 List running containers and active bridges.
-Please select either `--bridges` or `--containers` to display.
+You can select either `--bridges` or `--containers` to display.

 **Example:** `gefyra list --bridges`